All Products

 Note

-• The UNIQ function delivers better performance than the COUNT DISTINCT function only if the SQL statement contains the GROUP BY clause and values of the field based on which the GROUP BY operation is performed are evenly distributed.
+• The UNIQ function performs better than the COUNT DISTINCT function only when the SQL statement contains a GROUP BY clause and the values of the GROUP BY field are evenly distributed without data skew.

 -- Create a foreign table.